evanx/redishub-legacy/README.md

 Build a site "redishub.com" with a foundational HTTP service for accessing and mutating keys in a hosted Redis "keyspace."

 User stories:
-- Use a hosted Redis "keyspace" for specific low-volume purposes.
+- Use a free hosted Redis "keyspace" for specific low-volume purposes
+- Deploy their own private "redishub" instance using the `rquery` opensource implementation

 Future user stories:
 - encrypted keys (using client cert)